unreal4u/ds18b20-sensors/README.md

 Don't forget to install composer as well.
 I'll assume it's installed at `usr/bin/composer.phar`.

 **Step 1**:
-Install the library in a fresh directory:
+Install the library in a fresh directory, the minimum stability is there because many dependencies on this class does not yet have any stable releases, this will change in the future:

 ```bash
 mkdir sensor-readout